mkaplenko/flask-dynstatic/README.md

 flask-dynstatic
 ===============
-Simple decorator for generating static HTML error pages from flask views.
+Simple decorator for generating static HTML files (for error pages) from flask views.

 How to use
 ----------